 Often you can’t capture the whole story from one perspective.
-Take the photo from different angles, closer and farther away, lower to the floor and higher up on a chair, stairs, or ladder.
-Then, pick your favorite.
+Take the photo from different angles — closer and farther away; lower to the floor and higher up on a chair, stairs, or ladder.
+Then pick your favorite.
 One great image is better than a dozen mediocre ones.
-(Hint: Collages and slideshows might be fun, but often they’re too busy for marketing materials, which you want to look clean and straightforward.)
+(Hint: Collages and slideshows are fun but often they’re too busy for marketing materials, which you want to look clean and straightforward.)

-Instead of having your subject pose, let them continue with their conversation, speech, or activity, and snap several shots.
+Instead of having your subject pose, let them continue with their conversation, speech, or activity and then snap several candid shots.
 (Hint: You might have to direct your subjects not to look at the camera.)

-You don’t have to get every attendee every time.
+You don’t have to capture every attendee every time.
 A couple group or overall shots might be nice to have, but when you’re selling the event and your branch, look for the images that really tell the story.
-(Hint: Pros will consider only 1.5 percent of their photos keepers.)
+(Hint: Most pros consider only 1.5 percent of their photos “keepers”.)

 How do I find quality (and free) images online?

 When finding free images online, it’s important to understand that just because images are readily available on search engines, partner organization sites, and news sites doesn’t mean they’re available for use on your site — even with attribution.
 They’re most likely covered by copyright, so you would need permission from the owner or need to buy them (see numbers 3 and 5 below).
 Well, you might ask, How do I use images on blogs, social media, and websites without breaking copyright or spending lots of money?